-With the U.S. President's FY2013 budget request (\$1.72 Billion), NASA's Earth Science Program is implementing a balanced and robust plan to accomplish a broad set of critical Earth observation measurements from space.
+With the U.S. President's FY2014 budget request (\$1.85 Billion), NASA's Earth Science Program is implementing a balanced and robust plan to accomplish a broad set of critical Earth observation measurements from space.
 The program advances knowledge of the integrated Earth system, the global atmosphere, oceans (including sea ice), land surfaces, ecosystems, and interactions between all elements, including the impacts of humans.
 A balance of satellite measurements, science research, technology development and applications are needed to address a complex global Earth system.
-Table-2 summarizes NASA's future plans for the launch of 14 missions and 2 instruments.
+Table 3 and Table 4 summarize NASA's future plans for the launch of 14 missions and 2 instruments (on a host mission).